NOW's Media Hall of Shame

 "2008 Election Edition"

-These insults serve to demean and stereotype ALL women.
-Any question of whether we still need a feminist movement is being answered every day in the media, and the answer is a resounding Yes.
+Taken together, these clichés, stereotypes and insults create an environment of disrespect and outright hostility toward all women.
+Any question of whether or not we still need a feminist movement is being answered every day with a resounding Yes.

 Return to the Hall of Shame.